 There are well-known ways to eliminate aberrations in the optical mode.
-Spatial light modulators, phase holograms and distortable mirrors can be used to eliminate the aberrations caused by the mode-matching optics and also pre-correct the aberration caused by the planar surface of the cavity mirror [17, 18, 19, 20].
-However, these techniques are sophisticated and require change of correction of mode-matching optics for different focusing parameter values.
-A simple and efficient way to eliminate the aberrations of the input mode is to use anaclastic design.
+Spatial light modulators, phase holograms and distortable mirrors can be used to eliminate the aberrations caused by the mode-matching optics and also pre-correct the aberration caused by the planar surface of the cavity mirror [18-21].
+However, these techniques are sophisticated and require change of correction optics for different focusing parameter values.
+A simple and efficient way to eliminate the aberrations of the input mode is to use anaclastic design of mode-matching optics.
 An anaclastic lens has an aspheric surface converting the plane wavefront of a collimated Gaussian input beam to a converging spherical wavefront.
-A design of cavity mirrors incorporating such an aspheric surface as the input surface of the cavity mirror was proposed in [14], but has in fact been known for a very long time [21, 22].
-The aspheric surface is an ellipsoid of revolution with half axes a = fn/(n+1) in longitudinal and $b = f\sqrt{(n-1)/(n+1)}$ in transverse direction, where f is the desired focal length, and n is the refractive index of the material used.
+A design of cavity mirrors incorporating such an aspheric surface as the input surface of the cavity mirror was proposed in [15], but has in fact been known for a very long time [22, 23].
+The aspheric surface is an ellipsoid of revolution with half axes a = fn/(n+1) in longitudinal and $b = f \sqrt{(n-1)/(n+1)}$ in transverse direction, where f is the desired focal length, and n is the refractive index of the material used.
 If the second spherical surface is centered at the focus of the lens, it does not introduce any distortions to the wavefront of the input beam resulting in an aberration-free design.
-The drawing of the cavity mirror used in this work is shown in Figure 6.
-The mirrors were made of N-SF11 glass with refractive index of n = 1.76583 at 780 nm with the focal length f = 10 mm, corresponding to 5.5 mm radius of curvature of the spherical cavity mirrors.
-The elliptical surface was anti-reflection coated for 780 nm wavelength, and the spherical surface had a highreflectivity coating the transmission of which was specified to be larger than 0.99 by the manufacturer.
-However in what follows we use the value of 0.9949 estimated from the measured linewidth for small input beam waists, where the diffraction and (possible) aberrative losses are insignificant.
+The drawing of the cavity mirror used in this work is shown in Fig. 7.
+The mirrors were made of N-SF11 glass with refractive index of n = 1.76583 at 780 nm with the focal length $f = 10 \,\mathrm{mm}$ , corresponding to 5.5 mm radius of curvature of the spherical cavity mirrors.
+The elliptical surface was anti-reflection coated for 780 nm wavelength, and the spherical surface had a high-reflectivity coating the transmission of which was specified to be larger than 0.99 by the manufacturer.
+However in what follows we use the value of 0.9936 estimated from the measured linewidth for small input beam waists, where the diffraction and (possible) aberrative losses are insignificant.